cshuptrine/nyckle-website-new/_posts/2023-02-09-pulse-for-good-uses-ml-to-turn-cumbersome-system-into-showstopping-product-feature.md

   Product Feature
 date: 2023-02-09
 author: oscar
-seo_title: Pulse for Good Customer Story
 summary: <i>Nyckel was so remarkably easy.
 My two other co-founders, who aren’t technical, were able to jump in and quickly annotate the customer feedback by its type and sentiment to train the model.</i> – Blake Kohler, CEO, Pulse for Good
-seo_description: Pulse for Good uses Nyckel to filter and categorize feedback from people from vulnerable populations so human service providers can better meet their needs.
+description: Pulse for Good uses Nyckel to filter and categorize feedback from people from vulnerable populations so human service providers can better meet their needs.
-og_image: /blog/images/pulse-for-good-case-study-graphic.jpg
+image: /blog/images/pulse-for-good-case-study-graphic.webp
-og_image_alt: Pulse for Good uses NLP to categorize and filter feedback data
+image_alt: Pulse for Good uses NLP to categorize and filter feedback data
 ---

 [Pulse for Good](https://www.pulseforgood.com/) is the world’s first Human Services Feedback Management Platform, used by its customers to efficiently collect, analyze, and act on input from vulnerable populations.
 Pulse’s self-service kiosks are a safe space where people can anonymously share their true feelings and lived experiences.